Save electricity and save money

 Small domestic wind turbines cost around £3,000 (1kW roof-mounted turbine) to install.
 This means they have shorter payback periods than solar panels.

 The average wind speed around your house is key to how your small domestic turbine will perform.
 For most people in the UK, it won't be worth it.
-Find out more in our wind turbine guide.

 - Saving: An average solar PV installation (3.5kWp costing £5,970), positioned on an optimum roof, could save £72 on electricity bills annually and earn £292 in tariffs.